JohnBennington94/JB-Geb-Automation/README.md

 Replace `./gradlew` with `gradlew.bat` in the above examples if you're on Windows.

+##Debugging with JUnit

+To run single tests or specs outside of the gradle build to debug, add the following as VM options on Junit debug configuration in your chosen IDE:

+`-Dgeb.env=chrome`

+`-Dwebdriver.chrome.driver='PATH_TO_CHROMEDRIVER'`

 ##Test Results

 HTML results files are written to are stored in:

 `build/reports/tests/`

+Open index.html in a browser to view results